MertYumer/TripInfoGenerator/README.md

 Simple console app which makes request to Google Maps by given URL and gets info about trip from the response.
-Then adds the info in JSON file, so you can use it easily.
-(The app is made to work with all pairs from the bigger cities in Bulgaria, but you can modify it however you like)
+Then writes the info in JSON file, so you can use it easily.
+The app is made to work with all possible combinations between the bigger cities in Bulgaria.